LucaOne/LucaVirus/README.md

 training LucaVirus only using viral protein data.

 **run_multi_v1.0_single.sh**
 training LucaVirus only using one GPU card.

+### TensorBoard for Loss Curve
+tensorboard --logdir tb-logs --bind_all --port 8008

 ## 9. Data and Code Availability